How To Write a Bibliography (Plus Printable Guide With Examples)

 Periodical APA Bibliography Examples

-For journal or magazine articles, use this format.
+For journal or magazine articles, use the following format.
 If you viewed the article online, include the URL at the end of the citation.

 Last Name, First Initial.
 Middle Initial.
 (Publication date).
 Title of article.
 Magazine or Journal Title (Volume number)Issue number, page numbers.
 URL